Abbykus/Abbycus-ESP8266-Development-Board/Examples/MicroPython/README.md

 ## MicroPython ON THE ESP8266

 The QDEV-ESP8266 is capable of running the MicroPython interpreted language.
-MicroPython is a memory efficient and scaled down version of the popular Python high level scripting language.
+MicroPython is an embedded and scaled down version of the popular Python high level scripting language.

 Please read [MicroPython language and implementation](https://docs.micropython.org/en/latest/reference/index.html) for more information.